Rhino seriously injures zookeeper at Jacksonville Zoo

 The incident involving Archie, a male Southern white rhinoceros, happened at about 9:40 a.m.
 ET, according to a spokeswoman for the Jacksonville Zoo.

-The female zookeeper was awake and aware as she was transported to the hospital with serious injuries, Jacksonville fire spokeswoman Tom Francis told WTLV.
+The female zookeeper was awake and aware as she was transported to the hospital with serious injuries, Jacksonville fire spokeswoman Tom Francis said.
 Her condition wasn't immediately known.

 Archie, who is 50 and has been at the Jacksonville Zoo since 1975, was still out on display Tuesday with the zoo's two other rhinos.